 Courtesy: Ball State Athletics

-In his six previous seasons, Heisler has coached his student-athletes to 12 Mid-American Conference indoor and 10 MAC outdoor event championships.
+In his eight previous seasons, Heisler has coached his student-athletes to 12 Mid-American Conference indoor and 10 MAC outdoor event championships.
 In addition, his student-athletes have made seven appearances at the NCAA Championships, with Amber Williams becoming the latest NCAA All-American in program history for her effort in the 100m hurdles at the 2007 NCAA Outdoor Championships.

 Earlier in the year, the cross country squad hosted both the Ball State Invitational (Oct.
 14, 2011) and the 2011 Mid-American Conference Cross Country Championships (Oct.
 29, 2011) at the Muncie Elks Country Club.
 The BSU Invitational was the first scored event the Cardinals had hosted since the 1996 MAC Championships (Nov.
 2, 1996).
 Ball State had not hosted a scored regular season cross country meet since the Sept.
 18, 1992 Ball State Invitational.